hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ![gtkgood_muxnetlist](https://user-images.githubusercontent.com/104454253/166206120-d45f4a7e-9f9a-4392-ba28-dcdd45777ded.JPG)

-## 5.3 Lab Synthesis simulation mismatch blocking statement
+## 5.3 Lab- Synthesis simulation mismatch blocking statement

 Here the output is depending on the past value of x which is dependednt on a and b and it appears like a flop.